alexastef/evolvewithanna/README.md

 ![Evolve with Anna Demo](https://media.giphy.com/media/07jMkxJvthrXNqf0Ch/giphy.gif)

-There's also a modal for if a payment doesn't work but it's not as pretty :)
+There's also a modal for if a payment doesn't work but it's not as pretty and is hopefully never seen :)

 ## Prerequisites
 Should you want to create your own eCommerce app that functions similar to this one, you'll need to have the following installed or ready to go: